 - On the expense report, use the expense type "Personal Travel Charge (not reimbursable)" to identify personal expenses.

 - The Concur Travel & Expense System (Concur) will calculate the amount owed to the University and the amount due to you.
-If the amount owed exceeds the amount due to you, you'll need to reimburse the University.
-To do this: Attach a validated Cash Receipt form to your expense report to document your payment to the University and explain in comments on the trip expense report.
+If the amount owed to the University exceeds the amount due to you, you will need to reimburse the University before submitting your expense report.
+To provide evidence of repayment, attach the validated Cash Receipt form from your payment to your expense report and explain the reason for the payment in comments on the report.
+(The Account ChartField to use is 013109 – Company Card Personal Charges.)